ECMWFCode4Earth/air-quality-observation-classification/Milestone4_Classification_of_Stations_attr/README.md

 2 Get Nearest Highway and Mean of OpenAQ

-Milestone4_Latlng_Complete
+Process:

 # User Manual

+Step 1 Download Dataset for one AQ Station from the dataset from openAQ.org using Milestone 1

+Step 2 Change the csv requested in the  script to chosen OpenAQ Stations

-Steps identified in python script
+Other Steps identified in python script

-OpenAQ_Latlng_DistancetoNearestHighway.csv